slakbal/cart/README.md

 This package state is:

+This is not an actively maintained package, but more to keep it stable with some custom addition.

+The lastest version was at:

 https://github.com/Crinsane/LaravelShoppingcart
 Latest commit 195cc09  on Jan 25

-+ extra changes to allow zero cart quantity.
++ extra custom changes to allow zero cart quantity:

 https://github.com/Crinsane/LaravelShoppingcart/pull/299